Authentication

 Before you continue, make sure that:

-• Client ID: this is a public ID that identifies an application.
-It is safe to share this ID and to expose it in client-side JavaScript applications.
+- Client ID: a public identifier for an application.
+Safe to share and expose in client-side code.

 The OAuth 2.0 specification outlines various authentication flows that cater to different types of applications.
 For the Apicbase API, only the authorization code flow is supported.
 The following diagram outlines the steps involved in this flow: